fabriziocosta/GraphEmbed/README.md

 The following files are produced:

 ```
 2D_coords.txt       The 2D coordinates, one line per instance
 target.txt          The target identifier, one line per instance
 img_1_clean.pdf     The image of the 2D embedding.
 img_2_edges.pdf     The image of the 2D embedding with lines in red for knn edges and lines in blue for k-shift-edges.
 img_3_edge.pdf      The image of the 2D embedding with lines in blue for the first shift-edges.
+img_4_hull.pdf      The image of the 2D embedding with class convex hulls and edges proportional to the num of first shift-edges across classes.
-img_4_hull.pdf    The image of the 2D embedding with class convex hulls and first shift-edges.
+img_5_hull_link.pdf The image of the 2D embedding with class convex hulls and first shift-edges.
 log                 The program execution log file
 ```

 ## Help